What Is a mortgage in Principle?

 Use It When Making Offers

 Share the MIP with the estate agent when making an offer.
-You do not typically share the full document with the seller — just confirm to the agent that you have one.
 Most agents record the lender name and maximum amount on their files.

 - Personal details: Full name, date of birth, current address (and 3 years of address history), nationality.